k-box/k-box/docs/developer/commands/documents-check-latest-version.md

 Check if the document mime type, type and hash are updated to the latest file version.

-**is highly recommended to put the DMS in maintenance mode and have a backup of the database before executing the command**
+**is highly recommended to put the K-Box in maintenance mode and have a backup of the database before executing the command**

 ## Usage